 It’s worth noting that the CPA Exam uses a computerized format that does not allow you to jump around between testlets and simulations.
 Once you finish a testlet, it’s gone.
 And your next testlet is determined by how well you did on the previous one.

-Each section has a different number of multiple choice questions (MCQs) and task based simulations (TBSs).
-So let’s look at how long, based on the amount of questions, you should spend on the individual components for each section.
+Each section has a different number of multiple choice questions (MCQs) and task-based simulations (TBSs).
+So let’s look at how long, based on the number of questions, you should spend on the individual components for each section.

 Breaking Down the CPA Exam Sections

 The AUD CPA exam has 72 MCQs and 8 TBSs.
 The first testlet has 36 MCQs followed by an optional break—this voluntary pause does not stop the clock.
 Afterward, you’ll progress to the next testlet, which also has 36 MCQs.
 Next is the first testlet of TBSs, of which there are two.
 Following this testlet is the standardized break of 10-15 minutes that does stop the clock.
-After the break, you’ll face your second TBS testlest with 3 questions.
+After the break, you’ll face your second TBS testlet with 3 questions.
 Again, you may take an optional break that does not stop the clock and then you’ll take your last testlet consisting of 3 TBSs.
 All of this is to be accomplished in 4 hours, or 240 minutes.